dazjones/dotfiles/README.md

 Tested on MacOS and various Linux distros.

-Assumes a set up of zsh, vim, tmux & emacs.
+Assumes a set up of zsh, vim, & tmux.